Enjoying CSVMusic? Buy me a coffee

-Convert playlists from any music service into fully tagged audio files.
+Convert playlists and albums from music links or CSV exports into fully tagged audio files.

-CSVMusic takes a playlist (exported as CSV from TuneMyMusic) and automatically:
+CSVMusic accepts playlist and album links from supported music services, or a playlist exported as CSV from TuneMyMusic, and automatically:

 - Finds the best match on YouTube Music